fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 in to the industry and once you are in they lose most of their meaning.

-## What Traits Do the Best Software Developers Have?
+## What Traits Do The Best Software Developers Have?

 I find that they have a genuine interest in their work.
 It is that interest that drives them to explore various ways